IEM-Gurukul/term-ii-project-submission-anuragpatwari591-hub/README.md

 ---

 ## Git Discipline Notes:
-This project will be developed using multiple meaningful commits
+This project is developed using multiple meaningful commits

 1. Initial project setup with base classes and README
 2. Implemented inheritance and polymorphism for Book hierarchy